 AUTHOR: PETRINA DARRAH

-Head a few hours south of JUCY Sydney Airport and you’ll forget what it feels like to be in a city.
-The Grand Pacific Drive is one of the most accessible and beautiful road trips you can do out of Sydney.
+Head a few hours south of Sydney and you’ll forget what it feels like to be in a city.
+The Grand Pacific Drive is one of the most accessible and beautiful campervan road trips you can do out of Sydney.
 If you're not familiar with this iconic Australian road trip, we're here to let you in on the secret.
 Add these gorgeous locations to your road trip bucket list once you've got a JUCY campervan rental from Sydney.

 SYDNEY TO ROYAL NATIONAL PARK